Citi is out with a best-ever bonus on its Citi Premier Card, offering 60,000 points after spending $4,000 in three months.

 After you pick up the card, you’ll need a way to spend those points.
 As a reminder, this card has an incredible earning structure, as you get 3x points on all travel (including gas stations), 2x points on dining and 1x points on everything else.
-The $95 annual fee is waived in the first year.

 However, it’s likely the sign-up bonus points are what you care most about.
 And thanks to some of Citi’s outstanding transfer partners, this bonus puts some excellent travel redemptions within reach.
 Read on for four of our top suggestions.

 Head to Europe on the Cheap